The Open Water Scuba Instructor Course at TEXAS DIVE CENTER

 During the course you’ll learn how to apply the System of Education by presenting at least

-Two confined water teaching presentations
+A number of confined water teaching presentations

-Two knowledge development presentations
+A number of knowledge development presentations

-One open water teaching presentations integrating two skills
+A number of open water teaching presentations integrating two skills

 performing all dive skills listed on the Skill Evaluation.